We source wine from a variety of winemakers and producers around the world; you can read more about them here:

 His wines are acclaimed in the wine making community, rightly so in our eyes.
 Their wines are vegan although not yet certified.
 He explained to us that to be vegan certified in Germany, everything about the wine including its bottle and label must also be vegan.
 So this is a process they are currently working through.

 Cantina Colli Vicentini has been on the up ever since winemaker Alberto Marchisio joined as director and winemaker in 2012.
-The vineyards are situated on the hills South of Vicenza, the Colli Berici.
+The vineyards are in the hills South of Vicenza, the Colli Berici.
 The location of the vineyards results in lower yields and increased ripeness.
 As a result, you get much higher quality wine; in fact some of the best in the area.

 The Pallavicini family have owned land in and around Rome for hundreds of years.
 They have established their vineyards in the classic area of Castelli Romani because of this long standing association with the area.
 Their vineyards are 300 metres above sea level and benefit from the region’s fertile volcanic soils.
 They built their winery over a Roman aqueduct and cistern.
 You will also find Roman remains scattered around the surrounding land.
 Despite this historical setting, Marco Cerqua (the winemaker) uses modern winemaking techniques.
 As a result, he makes superb wines that bring out the best in the local grape varieties.